- A drug interaction can affect the drugs’ effectiveness and side effects.

-Experts judge the potential for interactions with the first three drugs listed to be ‘moderate’ and with the last three to be ‘high’.
-There have been a handful of documented cases of deaths and serious side-effects in people taking ritonavir alongside crystal meth, MDMA or ketamine.
+Experts judge the potential for interactions with the first five drugs listed to be ‘moderate’ and with the last four to be ‘high’.
+There have been a handful of documented cases of deaths and serious side effects in people taking ritonavir alongside crystal meth, MDMA or ketamine.

 Heavy use of ketamine can lead to damage to the liver and bile ducts.
 Overdoses of erectile dysfunction drugs are dangerous for the heart.
 An overdose of benzodiazepines could result in the person passing out.

 Poppers may also interact with erectile dysfunction drugs, causing a potentially dangerous drop in blood pressure.
 This may be more likely if you are also taking ritonavir or cobicistat.